pkarsy/rfboot/help/The-First-Project.md

 ### Bill of materials (bare atmega)
 - atmega328p-pu
-- 2 ceramic caps 1uF (4 if you use a 3.3V regulator)
+- 2 ceramic caps 1uF (Optional, for voltage stability near MCU)
 - A momentary pushbutton
-- A cc1101 RF module with 2.54 pin spacing
+- A cc1101 RF module with 2.54 pin spacing.
+The photos show a D-SUN module
 - Male to female 2.54 jumper wires, and some simple striped wires
 - A 3.3V stabilized power source.
-Alternatively A lithium-ion cell with a 3.3V regulator .
+For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps .
 See photo
 - ISP programmer with a 28pin ZIF socket.
-WARNING the isp programmer is needed only once for each project, to write rfboot to the target MCU.
-It is NOT needed for the usb2rf module.
+The isp programmer is used only once for each project, to write rfboot to the target MCU.
+After this no cables are necessary for upload.
 - A breadboard.
 Note that a bad breadboard is the basic source of failures in a project.

 Here is how our project looks like.